-This is a story of yet another expat in Germany applying for a freelance visa.
+This is the story of yet another expat in Germany applying for a freelance visa.
 But this one is slightly different than what I read online.
 This story is talking about going from a working-holiday visa to a freelance visa.
-The main difference lays in the fact that a working-holiday visa allows one to apply to be a freelancer in Germany (fill the application form and just drop it through the mailbox of the Finanzamt of your neighborhood and you get your Steuernummer in the mail).
+The main difference lies in the fact that a working-holiday visa allows one to apply to be a freelancer in Germany (fill out the application form and just drop it through the mailbox of the Finanzamt of your neighborhood and you get your Steuernummer in the mail).
 So my first tip, if you have this visa or planning on having it, is to start this process as soon as possible.
 This would make the early preparations way easier for you.

 How would it make the preparation for the Freelance Residence Permit easier?